anees028/anees028/README.md

 Driven and curious master's student in Artificial Intelligence at BTU Cottbus-Senftenberg, passionate about exploring the intersection of technology and problem-solving.
 Skilled in full-stack web development with experience in creating efficient and user-friendly applications.
 Always eager to learn and experiment with new technologies and coding projects.
 Let's collaborate and make a difference through technology.
 Check out my portfolio at https://aneesportfolio1.netlify.app/

-Skills: Angular / REACT / NodeJS / ExpressJS/ NestJS / FastAPI / JavaScript / TypeScript / Python / HTML / CSS / MySQL
+Skills: Angular / REACT / NodeJS / ExpressJS/ NestJS / FastAPI / JavaScript / TypeScript / Python / HTML / CSS / MySQL / Git / GitHub

 - 🔭 I’m currently working on this page...